How To Record Bank Deposits in QuickBooks Online

 Wrap Up

 Congratulations on completing our tutorial on how to record a deposit in QuickBooks Online.
 You’ve learned how to deposit customer checks previously received and placed in Undeposited Funds, how to deposit non-customer checks, and how to record cash back on your deposit.
-Head over to our next guide on how to transfer funds between bank accounts.
+Head over to our next guide on how to transfer funds between bank accounts in QuickBooks Online.